-Omega-3, omega-6, omega-7 and omega-9 fatty acids are all important dietary fats with each having quality benefits to your body.
-However, it’s important to get the right balance of omega-3, -6, -7 and -9 fatty acids in your diet because an imbalance may contribute to a number of chronic illnesses.
+Omega-3, omega-6, omega-7, and omega-9 fatty acids are all important dietary fats.
+Each of these fas has different benefits for your health.
+However, it’s important to get the right balance of omega-3, -6, -7 and -9 fatty acids.
+Certainly any imbalance may cause a number of health issues.

-The different is more than just a number.
+The difference is more than just a number.

-Omega-3 fatty acids are polyunsaturated fats that cannot be produced by your body, meaning you have to get them from your diet.
-The term “polyunsaturated” refers to their chemical structure, as “poly” means many and “unsaturated” refers to double bonds.
-Together they mean that omega-3 fatty acids have many double bonds.
-“Omega-3” refers to the position of the final double bond in the chemical structure, which is three carbon atoms from the “omega” or tail end of the molecular chain.
+Omega-3 fatty acids are polyunsaturated fats that cannot be produced by your body.
+Therefore, you have to get them from your diet.
+The term “polyunsaturated” refers to the structure.
+The term “poly” means many and “unsaturated” refers to double bonds.
+Together, this means that omega-3 fatty acids have many double bonds.
+“Omega-3” refers to the position of the final double bond in the structure.
+Thus, there are three carbon atoms from the “omega” end of the molecular chain.

 There are many types of omega-3 fats, which differ based on their chemical shape and size.
 Here are the three most common:

-Omega-3 fatty acids can be extremely important in many different ways for your body so it’s crucial to keep a healthy balance of them.
-In addition to enhancing brain, bone, and joint function, these fatty acids reduce risks of cancer, heart disease, inflammation, and diabetes, as well as provide benefits related to fat-loss and muscle-building in athletes.
-And those are just the extras.
-Omega-3 is primarily responsible for controlling the body’s blood clotting and building the brain’s cellular membranes.
+In conclusion, these fatty acids can be extremely important in many different ways for your body.
+In addition to improving brain, bone, and joint function, they also reduce risks of cancer, heart disease, inflammation, and diabetes.
+Omega-3’s will also provide athletic benefits.
+They are responsible for the body’s blood clotting and the brain’s cellular development.

-Some of the best sources of Omega 3’s can be found in mackerel, salmon, sardines, anchovies, chia seeds, walnuts, garlic, flaxseeds, and even a variety of green vegetables.
+Some of the best sources of Omega 3’s are found in mackerel, salmon, sardines, anchovies, chia seeds, walnuts, garlic, flaxseeds, and even a variety of green vegetables.

-Omega-6 fatty acids are also polyunsaturated fatty acids that need to be provided through diet.
-The only difference between these and the 3’s is that the last double bond is six carbons from the omega end of the fatty acid molecule.
+Omega-6 fatty acids are also polyunsaturated which need to be provided through diet.
+However, the only difference between these and the 3’s is the positioning.
+The last double bond is six carbons from the omega end of the molecule.

-These fats are primarily used for energy.
-The most common omega-6 fat is linoleic acid, which can be converted into longer omega-6 fats such as arachidonic acid.
-These can aid in the immune system, however too many can create some health issues and the modern Western diet contains far more omega-6 fatty acids than necessary and instead of looking to add more of these, a lot of people should work on cutting down on these sources.
-Nevertheless, some omega-6 fatty acids have shown benefits in treating symptoms of chronic disease.
+These are primarily used as an energy source.
+The most common omega-6 is linoleic acid, which can be converted into arachidonic acid.
+These aid in the immune system.
+Although, too many can create some health issues and the modern Western diet contains far more omega-6 fatty acids than needed.
+So in reality, instead of looking to add more of these, a lot of people should work on cutting down.
+Nevertheless, some omega-6 fatty acids have shown benefits in treating symptoms of illnesses.

 Other Common Omega-6 Fatty Acids: